 - 1. Employees are entitled to twelve weeks unpaid family and medical leave per year. - 2.
 Year is defined as: Fiscal year - 3.
 If insufficient leave is available, the school district may: - a.
 Deny the leave if entitlement is exhausted - b.
-Award leave available - F. Type of Leave Requested. - 1.
+Award leave available

+- E. Type of Leave Requested. - 1.
 Continuous employee will not report to work for set number of days or weeks. - 2.
 Intermittent employee requests family and medical leave for separate periods of time. - a.
-Intermittent leave is available for: - (1) Birth, adoption or foster care placement of child only with the school district's agreement. - (2) Serious health condition of the employee, spouse, parent, or child when medically necessary without the school district's agreement.
+Intermittent leave is available for: - (1) Birth, adoption or foster care placement of child only with the school district's agreement. - (2) Serious health condition of the employee, spouse, parent, or child when medically necessary without the school district's agreement. - b.

-- b.
 In the case of foreseeable intermittent leave, the employee must schedule the leave to minimize disruption to the school district operation. - c.
 During the period of foreseeable intermittent leave, the school district may move the employee to an alternative position with equivalent pay and benefits.
 (For instructional employees, see G below.) - 3.
 Reduced work schedule employee requests a reduction in the employee's regular work schedule. - a.
 Reduced work schedule family and medical leave is available for: - (1) Birth, adoption or foster care placement and subject to the school district's agreement. - (2) Serious health condition of the employee, spouse, parent, or child when medically necessary without the school district's agreement. - b.
-In the case of foreseeable reduced work schedule leave, the employee must schedule the leave to minimize disruption to the school district operation. - c.
-During the period of foreseeable reduced work schedule leave, the school district may move the employee to an alternative position with equivalent pay and benefits.
-(For instructional employees, see G below.)
+In the case of foreseeable reduced work schedule leave, the employee must schedule the leave to minimize disruption to the school district operation. - During the period of foreseeable reduced work schedule leave, the school district may move the employee to an alternative position with equivalent pay and benefits. - F. Special Rules for Instructional Employees. - 1.
+Definition an instructional employee is one whose principal function is to teach and instruct students in a class, a small group or an individual setting.
+This includes, but is not limited to, teachers, coaches, driver's education instructors and special education assistants.